Index

 #Tech

-the original developers did not permit people to
+original developers did not permit people to distribute.

 - Trauma